Wishart Node of The Metabolomics Innovation Centre

 There are two approaches to metabolomic analysis: targeted and untargeted.

-Targeted: Metabolites, known as priori, are defined by the biological problem and may represent a class of molecules or specific pathyway.
+Targeted: Metabolites, known a priori, are defined by the biological problem and may represent a class of molecules or a specific pathway.

-Untargeted: Involves quantification and identification of as many metabolites as possible.
+Untargeted: This type of analysis involves identification and quantification of as many metabolites as possible.